 This is the Dominican restaurant and the best restaurant in the resort... in my humble opinion.
 This restaurant is located on the beach.
-I was afraid that they’d americanize their cuisine, but thankfully they did not.
+I was afraid they’d Americanize their cuisine, but thankfully they did not.
 The food served here was phenomenal.

 I highly recommend the sancocho as an appetizer and the chivas (the goat stew) for the entree.
-The dessert literally brought me back to my childhood.
-I wish I had eaten here more than one.
+The dessert brought me back to my childhood.
+I wish I had eaten here more than once.

-Tip: Make sure to book this one early in your arrival as this restaurant is not open daily.
+Tip: Make sure to book the Chinola restaurant early on your arrival, as this restaurant is not open daily.